LaMonica McIver

 SHARE:

-LaMonica’s career in the educational sector, including her role as Personnel Director for Montclair Public Schools, showcases her leadership and dedication to institutional growth.
-Her progression from a Future Business Leader for Newark Public Schools to pivotal HR roles across various public school districts reflects her adaptability and vision.
-Currently, she serves as a Public Affairs Manager at PSE&G.
+Her leadership in the education sector, including her role as Personnel Director for Montclair Public Schools, underscores her commitment to institutional growth.
+McIver has consistently demonstrated vision, adaptability, and dedication to education from her start as a Future Business Leader for Newark Public Schools to holding key HR roles across multiple school districts.
+Most recently, she served as Public Affairs Manager for PSE&G.